meisner87/JavaEE9-springdemo/git.md

 - git commit message should be of good quality.
 -in order to commit empty folder add .gitkeep file inside
 - when changing branch, working tree should be clean
+- we should edit only the last commit and if its s absolutely necessary

 ### Commands
 - git status - show whatˇs going on in the repository - which branch we are on right now and if there are any uncommitted changes
 - git branch - show available branches